jeremysu99/Faster-Fashion/README.md

 - Activate Python 3.12 virtual environment and install all required libraries and frameworks

 - Create a Google Cloud API account and follow the instructions to setup the Vision API

+- Run main.py and access the test server for Faster Fashion